AlexeyInc/Brute-force-protector/README.md

 # Brute-force-protector
-The service is designed to combat password guessing during authorization in any system
+The service is designed to protect from brute force attack during authorization in any system